Why Review the Hardest Games?

 PT79, September 2016, Game #4: Computer Virus

 Linear/Mapping.
 This is one of the most unusual games in LSAT history, and it stumped many excellent test takers.
-Identifying the entry point of the virus is critical and limits the possible outcomes.
+Identifying the entry point of the virus—the first computer infected—is critical and limits the possible outcomes.
 But many test takers struggled to create a diagram, making this game feel nearly impossible.
-See our LSAT Forum for a free video explanation of this game!

 Pattern.
 The game centers on real estate companies that trade buildings with one another.
 The buildings are categorized as one of three classes, and each company owns a different mix of buildings. when you look over the last four games in this list, you begin to see that LSAC has a bias against offices and urban areas, and this game is just another way for them to beat that thought into test takers.

 Grouping.
 Like the prior game on this list from PT80, June 2018’s final game was heavily numerical: the central step to success was recognizing the overlap principle at work in six corporations offering four 5-year bonds as well as four 10-year bonds…to reconcile that mismatch there must be two of the six that offer both, leading to three pairs of two (5-only, 10-only, and both).
 Tracking the open-ended nature of a rule like “offers 5-year bonds,” for example, as allowing that corporation to be either 5-only or 5-and-10 (both) made all the difference!
 But, unfortunately, this insight eludes the vast majority of students.